Skip to content

 Benefits of a retainer agreement

-When clients retain your services, they pay upfront for the time and attention you will provide them.
-Typically, the funds they pay to retain your service will go toward the final bill after completing the services.
+When clients retain your services, they pay up front for the time and attention you’ll provide them with.
+Typically, the funds they pay to retain your service will go toward the final bill after you deliver the service.

-Having multiple clients on retainer can improve cash flow as funds are available upfront to pay your expenses.
+Having multiple clients on retainer can improve your cash flow and ensure you have enough funds up front to cover your own expenses.
 While a client is guaranteed a specified service, your company is guaranteed a specified income.
 This can add to the stability and predictability of your revenue.

 A retainer arrangement is a business relationship between a client and the company.
-Having the client pay partially upfront for your services confirms that the transaction is viable and that the person values your time enough to pay for what they know they will not have right away.
+Having the client pay partially up front for your services confirms that the transaction is viable and that the client values your time enough to pay for something they know they will not have delivered right away.

-This can be considered a risk from the client’s viewpoint, but paying the retainer shows they trust you with their money and expect a good return on that investment.
+Some clients could consider this a risk, but paying the retainer fee shows they trust you with their money and expect a good return on that investment.

 Like other contracts, a retainer agreement can protect your business.
-Agreements outline the duties and obligations of all parties, so there are clear expectations on both sides.
+These agreements outline the duties and obligations of all parties involved, so there are clear expectations on both sides.
 Retainers and contracts can lessen the likelihood of a dispute.

-Since funds are already paid, the service provider can pay any expense that arises, even if the client cannot provide more funds or becomes unavailable.
-This way, your fees are guaranteed to be paid to the extent of the retainer fee.
+With advance payments, the service provider can cover any expense that arises, even if the client cannot provide more funds or becomes unavailable.
+This way, you receive a guaranteed payment to the extent of the retainer fee.

 When to use a retainer agreement

-Your use of a retainer agreement may depend on what type of independent business you have, the type of services you provide, and the needs of your specific business.
-There are different kinds of retainer agreements that you can use in your business.
+Your use of a retainer agreement may depend on what type of independent business you have, the types of services you provide, and the needs of your specific business.
+There are different kinds of retainer agreements that you can use for your business.

 Retainer agreement types

-There are several common retainer arrangements, and there can be a hybrid of different types as well.
+Here are the most common types of retainers; there can be a hybrid of different types as well.

 Time-based retainers